ETH-NEXUS/gExcite_pipeline/testdata/README_testdata.md

 To start a quick test run (please refer to section `Installation instructions` in the [project readme](../README.md) for details on steps 1 and 2):

 1) Install Snakemake, mamba and snakedeploy on your system
-2) Deploy the workflow with the automated `snakedeploy` command that requires internet access, or using a local set up as described in the [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/snakefiles/modularization.html#modules).
+2) Deploy the workflow with the automated `snakedeploy` command that requires internet access, or using a local set up with cloning the repository, as described in the [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/snakefiles/modularization.html#modules).
 3) Unpack the test data matrices by running the following command in the gExcite working directory (usually `gExcite_pipeline`)
 ```
 mv testdata/results_and_fastqs.tar.gz  . ; tar -xf results_and_fastqs.tar.gz